 Supermarkets.
 Philip has advised Sainsbury’s, Asda and Morrisons on general licensing issues as well as obtaining licences, including in cumulative impact areas.

-- Convened industry groups and leading operators which commissioned the Institute of Occupational Medicine to advise on re-opening the hospitality sector, leading to a roadmap presented to government.
+- Convening industry groups and leading operators which commissioned the Institute of Occupational Medicine to advise on re-opening the hospitality sector, leading to a roadmap presented to government.

-- Advised the Grand Outdoor Summer Café campaign which successfully proposed legislation to simplify outdoor tables and chairs licences.
+- Advising the Grand Outdoor Summer Café campaign which successfully proposed legislation to simplify outdoor tables and chairs licences.

 - Working with organisations internationally, including Responsible Hospitality Institute (USA), Night Time Industries Association (Sydney) and Vibe-Lab on principles underpinning urban regeneration and reactivating the leisure economy following Covid.

 - Contributing the chapter on State Assistance to the Global Night Time Recovery Plan.

 Philip has run a busy gambling practice for 20 years.
 He acted for Surrey Racing in the renowned Hestview case which established the boundaries of the demand test under the old legislation.
 Based on the test, he acted for William Hill, making and opposing licence applications across England and Wales, and for Gala Casinos in opposing a national roll-out of hotel casinos by Guoman.